 The celebrations are a 2 day affair this time around, as there is also a new year's day celebration taking place on January 1st at Custom House, also a free, family-friendly event.
 More details to follow.

-There is a new website for the Dublin new year events this year, which has been renbranded as the New Year's Festival - get more details on all the official NYE Dublin events here
+There is an official website for the Dublin new year events this year, which has been rebranded as the New Year's Festival, where you will also be able to buy tickets for the Countdown Concert (on sale from 26 October) get more details on all the official NYE Dublin events here

 if you're looking for new year dining options then Dublin offers plenty of choice, from fine dining to a wide range of kebab and burger joints!
 Top recommended restaurants include the Pearl Brasserie, Sabor Brazil, The Vintage Kitchen and Rustic Stone.
 Veggie options are limited, but you will get a decent vegan feed at Umi Falafel.
-See the full range of Dublin restaurants, with customer reviews, here.
+See the full range of Dublin restaurants, with customer reviews and online booking options, here.